 Google's quest for world domination is going rather well.
 In 2017, the company has well and truly embedded itself inside our homes thanks to its aptly-named smart speaker, the Google Home.
 Powered by the Google Assistant artificial intelligence, this device makes short work of carrying out your every voice command.
 Much like the Amazon Alexa-powered Echo, and the impending Apple HomePod with Siri.

 What’s that?
 You already have a Google Home?
 Well, in that case let us tell you about some of the best hidden features you might not know about, as well as some nifty Google easter eggs that are tucked away inside.
-And check out our Google Home hub for all you need to know about this smart speaker.
+And check out our Google Home hub for all you need to know about this smart speaker, including our full review of the smaller Home Mini - which works perfectly well as a secondary device to extend your voice control coverage.

 Google Home tips and tricks - Demand privacy